tylemonsanderson/data-science-ai-python-course/README.md

 4. **Explore real datasets** and perform meaningful analysis
 5. **Build their own** data science projects with confidence
 6. **Read and contribute to** open-source data science projects

-### Typical Student Journey After This Course:
-- **Week 1-2**: Comfortable working with pandas DataFrames
-- **Month 1**: Building first machine learning models
-- **Month 3**: Analyzing real datasets and creating insights
-- **Month 6**: Contributing to data science projects

-## Why This Course Works

-### **Problem-Solution Focused**
-We identified the exact gap between "knowing Python basics" and "understanding data science code" and built a bridge.

-### **Real-World Context**
-Every exercise mirrors actual data science work - no toy examples that leave you wondering "when will I use this?"

-### **Progressive Complexity**
-Each concept builds naturally on the previous one, creating a solid foundation that won't crumble when you encounter advanced topics.

-### **Professional Standards**
-From day one, you learn to write code like a professional data scientist with proper documentation, error handling, and clean structure.

 ## Troubleshooting